CayMac-Team/DB19/README.md

 The best I have found is to order these items with the choices of: 3D Technology - SLA resign, material - black resin, color - grayish black, sanding - yes.
 I order from JLCPCB and they are about $1.00 each for the male version.

-Like said above, I have not ordered, used or pinned the female version yet.

-USE THE FEMALE VERSION AT YOUR OWN RISK
+USE THE FEMALE VERSION AT YOUR OWN RISK AS THIS IS WORK IN PROGRESS

 The designs are created by Jockelill who is a member of the CayMac Vintage Team.